 If you are registered for classes at both your home and a host campus during the same term, you will receive a bill from each campus for tuition and fees.
 If you receive financial aid, it will be based on the combined credits that you are registered for at both campuses.* However, your aid will be disbursed and applied to your bill at your home campus ONLY; it will NOT apply directly to your bill at your host campus.
 You will be responsible for paying that bill separately.
 If you receive a financial aid surplus check, those funds can be used to pay your bill at your host campus.

 Courses appear on your transcript under the header of your home campus for that term.
-However, if you want to look up grades using 'view my grades', you will need to go into each specific campus' one stop/self-service page to do so.
+Log in to MyU: Academics to view your grades online.

 If you participate in a multi-institutional student agreement, or if you would like a hard copy of the form, contact the One Stop Student Services.